A personal logo for the No. 1 in the world

 On the front of this passport is his new logo, based on the initials of his name.
 An M and a K are interwoven in such a way that a judo mat is created with a downward arrow above it built up from the slanting parts of the initials.
 Take a look yourself.
 In other words, if you stand on the mat opposite Michael Korrel, you go down.
 In fact, you go through the mat.

 The symmetry and simplicity of the logo immediately appealed to him.
 For a moment he was afraid that we would come up with a silhouette of a cheering judoka.
-As you already see so much, he still says.
+As you can see so much, he still said.
 Not distinctive.
-Fortunately, we do not use clichés at MediaTribe.
+Fortunately, at MediaTribe we don't do clichés.
 It was about the story, remember?
-If you start from an authentic story, you never end with something cliché.
-If you communicate from your DNA you are always distinctive.
+If you start from an authentic story, you never end up with something cliché.
+If you communicate from your DNA, you are distinctive at all times.

 For me personally, it was the first time that I was allowed to design a logo for an Olympic athlete.
 I thought it was a special experience because who can say that?
 My quest for the ultimate logo was a matter of taking on the challenge.
 Make the journey with all the information and personal preferences we had gathered around Michael in mind.
 Michael is a tactical athlete, a thinker.
 And I recognize that from my own role as a designer.
 You want something clever in it.
 Something unexpected.
 Something people say: how then ??
 Play with shapes and colors.
 Looking for tantalizing compositions on my screen, on my mat.
 All weak versions gradually disappear outside the screen until that one logo with the right essence remains in the middle!

 And now on the farmer, on the paths, into the avenues.
 Advancing the Michael Korrel brand.
 Make it known so that everyone knows who Michael Korrel is.
 So that companies will say: I want to attach my brand to that because we share the same values.
 So that new partnerships are created and ambassadors are created.
 You do something like this together, each based on their own expertise, because this cannot be done on your own.